twineworks/tweakflow/site/content/reference.md

 If the double is `-Infinity`, the converted value is `math.min_long`.

+Double as decimal

+The double value is converted to its [string representation]((https://docs.oracle.com/javase/8/docs/api/java/lang/Double.html#toString-double-)), which is then converted to a decimal.
+The intermediate conversion to string compensates for erratic results caused by the inexact representation of floating point numbers.

+If the double value is not finite, the resulting decimal is `0d`.

 Double as string

 - If the double value is `NaN`, the string is `"NaN"`.